Remote Assistance vs Remote Desktop

 Attention: Please do not close this pop-up window.
 Once you close this pop-up window, the connection will be canceled and you need to do those operations again.

 Step 5.
-Send this invitation file and the password to the client computer (the comptuer that used to offer technical help).
+Send this invitation file and the password to the client's computer (the computer that is used to offer technical help).

 Step 6.
-On the client computer, double-click the invitation file and type the password in the entry bar.
+On the client's computer, double-click the invitation file and type the password in the entry bar.

 Step 7.
-After click OK, a pop-up window will appear on the host computer.
-"Yes" should be chosen and the host comptuer can share its screen with the client computer.
+After clicking OK, a pop-up window will appear on the host computer.
+"Yes" should be chosen and the host computer can share its screen with the client computer.

 Step 8.
 On the client computer, on the top of the window, click Request control to send a request to the host computer, and then another pop-up window will appear on the host computer.
 After your friend click Yes, you can control his computer.